History of alternative medicine: Mesmerism

+Thomsonianism

+Thomsonianism was an early 19th century American-based system of alternative medicine, developed and promoted by Samuel Thomson.
+It grew rapidly during the Popular Health Movement when many Americans distrusted expertise in general and physicians in particular.
+It was based on herbal treatments designed to regulate body heat, and rejected drugs, heavy bleeding and surgery.
+The cult faltered and factionalized in the 1850s, and was largely a spent force by the 1860s.
+However, its emphasis on herbal remedies was copied by other herbalist sects.

-Osteopathy and chiropractic manipulation
+Osteopathic and chiropractic manipulation

-Deriving from the tradition of ‘bone-setting’ and a belief in the flow of supernatural energies in the body (vitalism), both osteopathy and chiropractic developed in the US in the late 19th century.
+Deriving from the tradition of 'bone-setting' and a belief in the flow of supernatural energies in the body (vitalism), both osteopathy and chiropractic developed in the US in the late 19th century.
 The British School of Osteopathy was established in 1917 but it was the 1960s before the first chiropractic college was established in the UK.
 Chiropractic theories and methods (which are concerned with subluxations or small displacements of the spine and other joints) do not accord with orthodox medicine's current knowledge of the biomechanics of the spine. in addition to teaching osteopathic manipulative medicine (OMM) and theory, osteopathic colleges in the US gradually came to have the same courses and requirements as biomedical schools, whereby osteopathic doctors (ODs) who did practice OMM were considered to be practicing conventional biomedicine in the US.
 The passing of the Osteopaths Act (1993) and the Chiropractors Act (1994), however, created for the first time autonomous statutory regulation for two CAM therapies in the UK.